-Different investment levels in preservation work used in each of the LCP scenarios demonstrate the impact on paveM results.
-Through multiple iterations of paveM runs evaluated by pavement engineers at Caltrans, the paveM scenario implemented in the 2021 SHSMP produced the optimum set of pavement treatments including preservation, rehabilitation and reconstruction work to meet established performance targets.
+Different investment levels in preservation work used in each of the LCP scenarios demonstrate the impact on results.
+Through multiple iterations of PaveM analysis evaluated by pavement engineers at

+Caltrans, the scenario implemented in the 2021 SHSMP produced the optimum set of pavement treatments including preservation, rehabilitation and reconstruction work to meet established performance targets using available funding.
 Caltrans SHSMP process is further described in Chapter 8.
 Performance Scenarios and Gaps.

-Other strategies for improving the life cycle of pavements in California include applying LCCA in planning and design, following appropriate three to 20 year cycle of preventive maintenance, changing minimum standards for rehabilitation from 10 years to a 20 to 40-year design life, and using recycled materials in pavement.
-Caltrans also has a strong leadership structure for the management of pavements and partnerships with the pavement industry and FHWA through the Rock Products Committee.
+Other strategies for improving the life cycle of pavements in California include applying LCCA in planning and design, following appropriate three to 20 year cycle of preventive maintenance, changing minimum standards for rehabilitation from 10 years to a 20 or 40-year design life, and using recycled materials in pavement.
+Caltrans also has a strong leadership structure for the management of pavements and partnerships with the pavement industry and FHWA through the Pavement Materials and Partnering Committee.